Permafrost/Tundra/SERVICES.md

   `false`, where all occurrences of the pattern are replaced.
-* `$recurse?` is an optional boolean indicating if embedded `IData` documents and `IData[]` document lists should also have occurrences of the pattern in their keys replaced.
+* `$recurse?` is an optional boolean indicating if embedded `IData` documents and `IData[]` document lists should also have occurrences of the pattern in their elements replaced.
 Defaults to `false`.
 * `$mode` is an optional choice for what should be replaced: either the values, the keys, or both the keys and the values.
   Defaults to replacing values only.